Mush-0/VS-Calc/README.md

 # Violent Sun "VS" material calculator

 [VS Calculator](https://mush-0.github.io/VS-Calc/)
-This is a calculator for violent sun raid in Soulworker Global on steam.
+This is a calculator for violent sun raid in Soulworker Global on steam based on the JP server.

 # How to use it